 This soup is a bit of an exception, as it takes just over an hour to make, but I promise you the result is so worth it.
 You won't actually believe how good it tastes!

 Leek — Only use the white part of the leek for this soup.
 You can also substitute it with onion or shallots if you want.
+A bit of garlic wouldn't go amiss if you're a fan.

 Red cabbage — A medium red cabbage that weighs about 500 grams is enough for this soup.
 You can slice it with a sharp knife or use a mandolin.